LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 # Native inhabitants of Chult

-Port Nyanzaru is a cosmopolitan city built on international trade, and people from all parts of Faerûn can be found there.
+Port Nyanzaru is a cosmopolitan city built on international trade: people from all parts of Faerûn, as well as travellers from the far West continents of Anchorome and Kara-Tur, can be found there.
 The following are examples of local Chultan cultures:

 ---